ab-5v/p0/README.md

 promise1.reject('foo');

 promise2.then(function(value) { console.log(value); });
-// will output foobar after 100ms
+// will output "foobar" after 100ms
 ```

 Fill free to use [specs](http://promisesaplus.com/) as more descriptive documentation.